First turtles have arrived

 • Harassment or interference with a sea turtle, living or dead, or nests is subject to penalty.

-• Anyone who encounters a nesting turtle or hatchlings, should keep their distance and remain quiet and observe from a distance.
-Do not take photos with a flash attachment or use any artificial lights as to do so could disorient the turtles.
+• Anyone who encounters a nesting turtle, or hatchlings, should remain quiet and observe only from a distance.
+Do not take photos with a flash attachment or use artificial lights.
+Doing so could disorient the turtles.

 • Shield or turn off outdoor lights that are visible on the beach from May through October.

 • Close drapes after dark.
-Keep beach furniture, toys and such away from the water.
-Knock down any sand castles built by day and fill any holes made while digging at the beach.
+Keep beach furniture, toys and other items away from the water.
+Knock down any sand castles built by day and fill any holes made by humans digging at the beach.
 Any of these things can cause false crawls or disorient turtles or hatchlings.

 • Do not interact in any way with nesting turtles.
 Later in the season do not pick up hatchlings that have emerged from nests and are heading for the water.